Yozzaxia1311/EntityLove/README.md

 **`:draw()`**

 Calls entity draw functions.
 Entities marked as "static" via `:makeStatic()` will not be called.
-The draw color is auto set as white.
+The draw color is auto-set to white.

 ---